jentery/mdia360v2/index.md

 How do contexts like the kitchen table alter the rules and boundaries of play?
 What circumstances or motivations spark the need or desire to modify a game?
 To change the parameters or impose challenges on ourselves?
 What's "out of bounds"?
 Party games, fangames, and speedruns are informative here.

-Activity: Let's watch a [Frame Fatales](https://framefatales.com/) speedrun.
+Activity: Let's watch a [Frame Fatales](https://framefatales.com/) speedrun and share our favourite fangames.

 After class, please read "House Rules and Making Your Own Fun" in the class notebook.